KevinBjarnemark/Solfeggio-frequencies/README.md

 # Project Solfeggio frequencies

 ## Disclaimer!
-- This is a 'fictitious' project in that it is **not** intended to act as a source of truthful or accurate information.
+- This is a 'fictitious' demonstration project and it is not intended to act as a source of truthful or accurate information.

 ## Introduction
 This website targets people with an interest in sound therapy, specifically the **Solfeggio frequencies**.
 It is a simple project that attempts to spread useful information on this topic by mapping out famous frequencies in order, making them easy to remember.

-The vision for this project is to implement more intricate systems with playable sound, more detailed information, community chats, and meet-ups.
-Moreover, organizations could perhaps get access to special systems that can be implemented in spas, hotels, therapy facilities, and other places that aim to promote health.
+The website should be referred to as an MVP (Minimum Viable Product) and the vision is to implement more intricate systems that can reach a wider audience.
+The aim is to develop more advanced systems that are suitable for environments such as spas, hotels, therapy centers, and other places that aim to promote health.

 ## Features